fhwang/sample_models/README.markdown

       end
     end

-You can also take a 2nd argument, which will pass in the hash that was used during the call to `sample` or `create_sample`.
+You can also take a second argument, which will pass in the hash that was used during the call to `sample` or `create_sample`.

     SampleModels.configure(Appointment) do |appt|
       appt.before_save do |appt_record, sample_attrs|